We want to support you in

 When do I eat Chica?

 We recommend opening your bag of twelve Chica truffles 7-10 days before you start your bleeding, and eating two truffles a day for six days in a row.
 Using a period app is very helpful for tracking your cycle (we love Clue) and you can set a reminder on your app to let you know when to eat your Chica every month.

-Can I eat these if I don't have a period?
+Can I eat Chica if I don't have a period?

 What if I am menopausal?

 What if I am pregnant?

 Chica is not recommended for pregnant women due to the strong warming and blood invigorating herbs in our formula.
 Please consult a licensed physician or practitioner if you are concerned about Chica’s effect on your health.